hrodrigomota/consuming-API-v2/README.md

 ## 🔗 Functions

-<p>The main functionality of this project is the consumption of two Application Programming Interface - API alternately, through the object-oriented programming paradigm, where a &#60;select&#62; element provides the alternation between Chuck Norris.io and PokéAPI.</p>
+<p>The main functionality of this project is the consumption of two Application Programming Interface - API alternately through the object-oriented programming paradigm, where a &#60;select&#62; element provides the alternation between Chuck Norris.io and PokéAPI.</p>

 ## 💻 Language and Tools